Journey Church Council: Council Qualifications, Role, Etc.

 HOW ARE COUNCIL MEMBERS SELECTED?

-Once approved, Lay Council Members serve a term of 3 years with the possibility of extending for up to an additional 2 years.
-Council are not paid Staff; they serve as volunteers.
+Once approved, Lay Council Members serve a term of 3 years with the possibility of extending for up to an additional 3 years.
+Lay Council Members are not paid Staff; they serve as volunteers.

-The completed Council consists of 7 Lay Members, plus two Pastors from the Leadership Team, providing a key link between the Council and the Staff.
+The Council is a combination of Lay Leaders and Journey Church staff.
 Each member of the Council has equal voice in the system of consensual agreement on the Team.

 WHAT DOES THE COUNCIL DO?